mesax1/juanpml/src/content/projects/intermate-de.md

 ## Project Overview

 Intermate.de is a full-service social and influencer marketing agency based in Germany.
-I worked with their team to develop AI-powered analytics and optimization tools for their social media and influencer marketing campaigns, enhancing their ability to deliver data-driven results for clients.
+I worked with their team as an AI Engineer developing a Recommendation Engine for Content Creators based on text, image, and video search.

 ## Key Contributions

-### AI-Powered Influencer Analytics
+- Transformed the information of images and videos from content creators into embeddings to be used for similarity search and discovery.
-- Developed machine learning models for influencer performance prediction and analysis
+- Developed a Recommendation Engine for Content Creators based on text, image, and video search.
 - Implemented automated influencer discovery and matching algorithms
-- Created sentiment analysis tools for influencer content and audience engagement

-### Social Media Campaign Optimization
-- Built predictive models for social media campaign performance forecasting
-- Implemented automated content optimization recommendations
-- Developed real-time campaign monitoring and adjustment systems

-### Marketing Intelligence Platform
-- Created comprehensive analytics dashboards for campaign performance tracking
-- Implemented automated reporting systems for client deliverables
-- Developed competitive analysis tools for market positioning insights

 ## Impact

-The AI-enhanced marketing platform provided Intermate.de with superior campaign performance insights, improved influencer selection processes, and automated optimization capabilities.
-This resulted in better ROI for clients and more efficient campaign management workflows.
+The AI-enhanced marketing platform provided Intermate.de with superior content creators insights and improved influencer search and selection processes.
+This resulted in better matched content creators for clients and more efficient campaign management workflows.

 ## Technologies Used